Online Combinatorial Optimization with Graphical Dependencies: Online Matchings and Combinatorial Auctions

 \begin{theorem}[Informal \Cref{thm:full_reduction_minimization}] For any online subadditive covering problem, if there exists an \( O\lp( \alpha \cdot \log \lp( 1/p \rp)\rp) \)-competitive \emph{monotone} algorithm in the \( p \)-sample independent model, then there exists an \( O( \alpha \cdot \Delta ) \)-competitive algorithm in the MRF arrival model. {This reduction holds even if the algorithm doesn't know the MRF distribution and is only given a single $n$ dimensional sample from the underlying MRF.} \end{theorem}

 As a concrete application, we obtain $O(\Delta)$-competitive algorithms for Facility Location and Steiner Tree, using prior $p$-sample algorithms or their small modifications \cite{ArgyFrieGuptSeil2022}.
 Notably, our result provides the first nontrivial approximation guarantees for these problems in the presence of structured correlations.
+Moreover, it is particularly interesting that we only require a single-sample from the underlying distribution, since learning MRF distributions is a challenging problem and an active area of research.
+Our theorem permits one to bypass learning the correlated MRF distribution to design an algorithm directly.

-\begin{corollary} For online Facility Location and online Steiner Tree in the MRF arrival model with maximum weighted degree \( \Delta \), there exist $O(\Delta)$-competitive algorithms. \end{corollary}
+\begin{corollary} For online Facility Location and online Steiner Tree in the MRF arrival model with maximum weighted degree \( \Delta \), there exist $O(\Delta)$-competitive algorithms given only a single $n$ dimensional sample from the underlying MRF. \end{corollary}

 These results are nearly tight: in \Cref{sec:lowerBounds} we show $\tilde{\Omega}(\Delta)$ hardness for both online Facility Location and online Steiner Tree by leveraging the fact that $\Delta$-MRF distributions can capture general correlations that are given by a Markov chain (\Cref{lem:mrf-mc-coupling}).